 Although Medigap makes having Medicare much more affordable, many Oregon residents haven't signed up for Medicare Supplement Insurance.
 In 2018, only 158,188 people enrolled in Oregon's Original Medicare program had purchased Medigap coverage.
 That's just 30.6% of the state's Original Medicare beneficiaries.
 If you're on Original Medicare and don't have Medicare Supplement Insurance, start with the research below to learn more about what plans are available in Oregon.

 You can find Medicare Supplement plans in Oregon or wherever you live by comparing plans from several different insurance companies online.

 What Are the Best Oregon Medicare Supplement Plans?

-Oregon has 10 Medicare Supplement Insurance plans available.
+Oregon Medicare Supplement plans may include up to 10 different policies available nationwide.
 Unlike your Original Medicare coverage, these plans aren't administered by the federal government.
 Each plan is sold by a private insurance company that sells supplemental insurance to Oregon residents.
 The chart below lists the plans and breaks them down according to the benefits they offer.

 No matter which Oregon Medigap plan you choose, you'll get an extra 365 days of hospital coverage in addition to what's included in your Original Medicare plan.
 All Medigap plans also cover your Part A coinsurance.
 Although every plan provides some coverage for Part B copays and coinsurance, not all of them cover these out-of-pocket costs completely.
 You may even be able to purchase a plan that pays some of the coinsurance for skilled nursing care or covers your Part B deductible.